danilobellini/pyscanprev/examples/conditional-toggling.rst

 That's where the scan could help.
-The solution for a switcher would be an xor (or "different") operation between the state and a flag that states if the state should toggle or not, i.e.:
+The solution for a switcher would be an xor (or "different") operation between the state and a flag that tells us if the state should toggle or not, i.e.:

 ============= ================= =========
 Current state Should it toggle?
 New state